Narutobacoshiba/SmartContractChecking-Application/tools/README.md

 ```
 #### 8. unfolding:
 ```
-to unfolding the context based on inputed functions
+to unfold the context based on inputed functions